Piryus/MallEscape-AI/README.md

-# Crowd-Simulator
+# MallEscape-AI

-A multi-agent simulation recreating a mall.
+How would a crowd behave when an emergency occurs in a mall ?
+Find out thanks to MallEscape-AI, a multi-agent simulation built in SARL. 🚀

 ## Getting Started